The GAZ-53A and GAZ-66 vehicles are equipped with drum-type brakes with a hydraulic drive and a hydrovacuum booster

 The brakes do not release:

-- Clogged compensation brake master cylinder holes
+- Clogging of the compensation hole of the brake master cylinder

 Flush the brake system